Mortgage

 1. Debt-to-income (DTI) ratio

-Lenders use your DTI — the percentage of your gross monthly income used to make monthly debt payments — to decide if you can afford a mortgage.
-It’s best to keep your DTI ratio at a 40% maximum to qualify for a mortgage, though some lenders make exceptions for DTI ratios up to 50% — especially if borrowers have high credit scores or large down payments.
+Lenders use your DTI ratio — the percentage of your gross monthly income used to make monthly debt payments — to decide if you can afford a mortgage.
+Keeping your DTI ratio at 45% or less can help you qualify for a mortgage, though some lenders make exceptions for DTI ratios up to 50% — especially if you have a high credit score or large down payment.

 2. Credit score